department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 </li>
 </ul>

-### Surviving unmarried child who is over 18 years of age, when the Veteran's surviving spouse is also eligible for DIC
+### Surviving unmarried child

+#### If child is over 18 years of age and the Veteran's surviving spouse is also eligible for DIC

 This payment is in addition to the eligible surviving spouse's compensation.
 We'll pay this compensation to you separately as the adult surviving child.